 Denver Uber & Lyft Accident Attorneys

-Colorado’s Uber and Lyft laws are found in Colorado law 40-10.1-601.
-The law is the Transportation Network Company Act (TNCA).
-The Act covers ride-share companies that use a digital network (an app) to connect drivers and passengers.
-The TNCA does not include taxi services.
-Colorado law 40-10.1-603 makes it clear that the TNCA is the exclusive law for ride-sharing services in Colorado.
-To drive for Uber or Lyft in Colorado, you need to comply with the Transportation Network Company Act.
+Colorado’s Uber and Lyft laws are found in the Transportation Network Company Act (TNCA).
+The Act covers rideshare companies that use a digital app to connect drivers and passengers.
+The TNCA does not include taxi services, but it is the exclusive law for ridesharing in Colorado.

-Requirements to Drive for Uber in Colorado / Requirements to Drive for Lyft in Colorado
+Requirements to drive for Uber and Lyft in Colorado

 Colorado law 40-10.1-605 states the qualifications for Uber and Lyft drivers in Colorado:

 - Required insurance

 - Results of a medical exam that prove your fitness to drive